 Fraction 5: Quite intense and unique.
 When you move from 4 to 5, you almost feel the shape of the aroma and even its color in your mind’s eye change.
 All the angular facets seem smaller and less acute.
 This fraction also had a slight cloudiness not found in gin’s or curaçao.
 Slightly acrid to the taste much like the fraction 5’s of some non-aromatized spirits.

 Fraction 6: Cooked, exhausted, and foresty all come to mind.
 Slightly staleness seen in the later fractions of other distillates.
 Everything in here seem laissez-faire.
 This likely represents a baseline for how much is acceptable.

-If I made such a liqueur in the future, I would add to scale an obsession with semantic odor space.
+If I made such a liqueur in the future, to scale, I would add an obsession with semantic odor space.